-2019 Amendments to the Term Loan Credit Facility Agreement
+2020 Amendment to the Term Loan Credit Facility

-On May 22, 2019 (the "First Incremental Effective Date"), we amended the Term Loan Credit Facility agreement pursuant to the terms of the First Incremental Amendment to Term Loan Credit Agreement (the "Incremental Amendment").
-Pursuant to the Incremental Amendment, the Company borrowed \$250.0 million in aggregate principal amount of incremental term loans (the "Incremental Term Loans") at an original issue discount of 0.75%, increasing the aggregate principal amount of loans outstanding under the Term Loan Credit Facility on the First Incremental Effective Date to \$943.0 million.
-Per the Incremental Amendment, the required scheduled quarterly principal payments under the Term Loan Credit Facility increased from \$1.750 million to \$2.375 million commencing with the quarterly principal payment due on June 28, 2019.
-There are no restrictions on the Company's use of the proceeds of the Incremental Term Loans, and the proceeds may be used to (i) to reduce utilizations under the Revolving Credit Facility, (ii) for general corporate purposes and (iii) to pay transaction fees and expenses associated with the Incremental Amendment.
+On May 19, 2020, we amended the Term Loan Credit Facility agreement (as defined in Note 11 of our consolidated financial statements included in Item 8.
+Financial Statements and Supplementary Data, of this Annual Report on Form 10-K) and borrowed \$200.0 million in aggregate principal amount of incremental term loans (the "Third Incremental Term Loan") at an original issue discount of 7.00%, requiring quarterly principal amortization payments of \$0.5 million commencing on June 30, 2020.
+There are no restrictions on the Company's use of the proceeds of the Third Incremental Term Loan, and the proceeds may be used (i) for general corporate purposes and (ii) to pay transaction fees and expenses associated with the Third Incremental Term Loan.
+See further discussion in Note 11 of our consolidated financial statements included in Item 8.
+Financial Statements and Supplementary Data, of this Annual Report on Form 10-K.